ArduJimmy/ArduJimmy-Brushed-QuadX-With-Flysky/README.md

-# UPDATED JULY 30, 2024: ArduJimmy-Brushed-QuadX (with Flysky and Bluetooth Controller)
+# UPDATED AUGUST 14, 2024: ArduJimmy-Brushed-QuadX (with Flysky and Bluetooth Controller)
 This rep is my first Arduino QuadX Using Mosfet IRL520n As Speed Controller (ESC) for Brushed 820 DC Motor
 Discussion:
 https://electronics.stackexchange.com/questions/682177/is-it-okay-using-irl520n-without-resistor-and-diode-for-diy-brushed-esc-dc-motor (by ArduJimmy)